I like to eat.

 - Invite me to dinner.

 What else could I add to this thing?
-Give your suggestions in the comments section!
+(Serious) ideas in the comments section please!